Financial Products: Taxation, Regulation and Design (2024)

 Nicholas Mowbray

-NICHOLAS C. MOWBRAY is an associate resident in the Washington D.C. office of Baker & Hostetler LLP.
+NICHOLAS C. MOWBRAY is a counsel resident in the Washington D.C. office of Baker & Hostetler LLP.
 His practice focuses on international tax and financial products tax matters, where he advises funds, investment managers, multinationals across various industries, and individuals on financial products matters, including issues associated with debt, commodities, derivatives, and cryptocurrencies, rules affecting market participants (that is, investors, traders, dealers, and hedgers), and international tax matters such as transfer pricing, treaty applicability, the anti-hybrid rules, GILTI, subpart F income, FDII, and foreign tax credit planning.
 Mr. Mowbray is a graduate of the University of Michigan (B.A.), Chicago-Kent College of Law (J.D.), and Northwestern University (LL.M).
 He is a member of the Illinois and Washington D.C.
 Bars.
 He has worked with Andie Kramer on updates to Financial Products: Taxation, Regulation, and Design since 2011.